createcandle/candlecam/README.md

 Exploring what a privacy focused smart doorbell could look like.

-This code turn a Raspberry Pi with a camera (and optionally a (ReSpeaker) microphone), into a security camera of smart doorbell for the WebThings Gateway.
+This code turn a Raspberry Pi with a camera (and optionally a (ReSpeaker) microphone), into a security camera or smart doorbell for the WebThings Gateway.

+The easiest way to install it currently is:
+- install Seashell addon
+- Run this command: `cd /home/pi/.webthings/addons/; git clone https://github.com/createcandle/candlecam.git `